bartbuurmancom/webbridge/README.md

 website and can also execute many predefined commands.

-WebBridge can be used through the (very simple) PHP-API or through the AJAX-interface(Javascript)
+WebBridge can be used through the (easy to use) PHP-API or through the AJAX-interface(Javascript)

 So all you need for using WebBridge is some